 How to Keep Your Feet Healthy with Psoriatic Arthritis

 Stretching exercises, especially ones that are focused on the source of your foot pain, such as the plantar fascia or Achilles’ tendon, can help relieve pain.
+Here are 20 simple stretches you can do at home.
 Talk to your doctor or podiatrist about exercises that are safe for you.

-4. Ice after exercise.
 Cold constricts blood vessels, which decreases blood flow to the joint to help reduce swelling and inflammation, explains Dr. Kor.
-Grab an ice pack, frozen bag of veggies or stick cubes in a reusable bag — just be sure to use towel or other barrier between the cold pack and your skin to prevent irritation.
+Grab an ice pack, frozen bag of veggies or stick cubes in a reusable bag — just be sure to use a towel or other barrier between the cold pack and your skin to prevent irritation.
 Here are more ways to use cold therapy to manage arthritis.

 Talk to your doctor to determine the best footwear for you.
 Here are some tips about picking the right shoes when you have arthritis.